lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 ### Convolutional Layers

-Similarly, with convolutional layers, we can apply batch normalization after the convolution and before the nonlinear activation function.
-When the convolution has multiple output channels, we need to carry out batch normalization for *each* of the outputs of these channels, and each channel has its own scale and shift parameters, both of which are scalars.
-Assume that our minibatches contain $m$ examples and that for each channel, the output of the convolution has height $p$ and width $q$.
-For convolutional layers, we carry out each batch normalization over the $m \cdot p \cdot q$ elements per output channel simultaneously.
-Thus, we collect the values over all spatial locations when computing the mean and variance and consequently apply the same mean and variance within a given channel to normalize the value at each spatial location.

 Da mesma forma, com camadas convolucionais, podemos aplicar a normalização de lote após a convolução e antes da função de ativação não linear.